Beijing accuses Australia of harassing Chinese journalists

 They had been questioned in the case of Cheng Lei, an Australian journalist for Chinese state television who was detained in China three weeks ago.
 Chinese officials confirmed on Tuesday she was being held on suspicion of illegal activities that endanger China's security.

-The departure of the two reporters leaves Australian media organisations with no correspondent in China for the first time since the 1970s.

-The Xinhua report also criticised a search of the home and office of New South Wales state politician Shaoquett Moselmane on June 26, alleging he was targeted for his praise of China's achievements in fighting the coronavirus and criticising Australia's China policy.
+The Xinhua report also criticised a search of the home and office of New South Wales state politician Shaoquett Moselmane on June 26, alleging he was targeted after praising China's achievements in fighting the coronavirus and criticising Australia's China policy.

 Moselmane has said he is not a suspect in the investigation, telling Australian Broadcasting Corp television last month that he participated in "just a social group", including "a couple of journalists, foreign journalists and one John Zhang".